Multi-tenant SaaS in .NET: secure architecture to scale without rewriting

 Tenant Isolation: the 3 real levels

+Level 1: Logical isolation (TenantId + filters + permissions)It's the minimum for a standard SaaS.
 Level 2: Resource isolation (limit consumption per tenant)

 E.g.: queues per tenant, API limits, rate limiting, quotas.
+Level 3: Physical isolation (DB/infra per tenant)

 For strong compliance, enterprise clients, and high reputational risk.